ialobanov/ialobanov/README.md

 I'm an IT Engineer at a tech company

-I have a few [projects](https://gitlab.com/ialobanov) with GitLab CI.
+I have a few [Ansible roles](https://gitlab.com/ialobanov) with GitLab CI.